warehouse-fashions/software-engineer-exercise/README.md

 App is built with 2 components and 1 main app node, Single file app so no webpack needed.
 I've also used http-server for live-server during development

+Some of the features applied:

+⋅⋅* Applied module pattern to avoid poluting global scope with variables ⋅⋅* Images Preloading
+⋅⋅\* Error handling